 Thorpeness Hotel, Apartments & Golf Club

-One of the great attractions about Thorpeness is the Thorpeness Hotel, Apartments & Golf Club
+One of the great attractions of Thorpeness is the Thorpeness Hotel, Apartments & Golf Club

-which is a Hotel & Restaurant overlooking the Meare.
+which is a 1930s, Art Deco Hotel & Restaurant overlooking the Meare.
 There are 36 bedrooms, many with fantastic views of the Meare, the House in the Clouds, the beautiful gardens and the golf course.
-There are also 12 large self-catering apartments, each sleeping between 10 and 12 guests, just 5 minutes from Thorpeness Beach.
+The same group also offer over 40 self-catering apartments, each sleeping between 4-13 guests, close to Thorpeness Beach & Aldeburgh.
 All are fully equipped to make your stay as comfortable as possible, and make ideal accommodation for large families or group holidays.
 For more information on their self catering properties please see Aldeburgh Bay Holidays

 The Thorpeness boating lake, Almshouses, library, beach and a large community centre are also prominent and attractive features of this village, which is an ideal holiday spot for families on the Suffolk Coast.
 Check out Beach View Holiday Park